South Korea - Timeline

 1980s - Increasing shift towards high-tech and computer industry.

-1987 - President Chun pushed out of office by student unrest and international pressure in the build-up to the Sixth constitution.
-Roh Tae-woo succeeds Chun, grants greater degree of political liberalisation and launches anti-corruption drive.
+1987 - President Chun pushed out of office by student unrest and international pressure in the build-up to the Sixth Constitution.
+General Roh Tae-woo succeeds President Chun, grants greater degree of political liberalisation and launches anti-corruption drive.

 1988 - Olympic games in Seoul.
 First free parliamentary elections.

-1991 - North and South Korea join the United Nations.
+1991 - North and South Korea join United Nations.

-1993 - Roh succeeded by Kim Young Sam, a former opponent of the regime and the first civilian president.
+1993 - President Roh succeeded by Kim Young Sam, a former opponent of the regime and the first freely-elected civilian president.

 1998 - Kim Dae-jung sworn in as president and pursues "sunshine policy" of offering unconditional economic and humanitarian aid to North Korea.

 2000 June - Summit in Pyongyang between Kim Jong-il and South Korean President Kim Dae-jung.
 North stops propaganda broadcasts against South.